+TEMPORAL REGIMES

+7.1.
+General

-Figure 1 TEMPORAL REGIMES 8.1.
-General To more clearly think about time, this Abstract Specification adopts the term "Regime" to describe the fundamentally different types of time and its measurement.
+To enable more clear reasoning about time, this Abstract Specification uses the term "Regime" to describe the fundamentally different types of time and its measurement.
 This is a pragmatic approach that allows the grouping of recommendations and best practices in a practical way, but without obscuring the connection to the underlying theoretical components.

 The first three regimes, described below, have deep underlying physical and mathematical foundations which cannot be legislated away.
-The fourth regime, calendars, uses a seemingly random mixture of ad hoc algorithms, arithmetic, numerology and measurements.
+The fourth regime, calendars, concerns social constructs using seemingly random mixtures of ad hoc algorithms, arithmetic, numerology and measurements.
 Paradoxically, the calendar regime has historically driven advances in mathematics and physics.
+See the article A Chronicle Of Timekeeping.

 With due consideration, the regimes are applicable to other planets and outer space.

-8.2.
-Events and Operators The simplest way of relating entities in time is by events that can be ordered and established in a sequence, and this sequence is used as an approximate measure of the passage of time.
+7.2.
+Events and Operators

+The simplest way of relating entities in time is by events that can be ordered and established in a sequence, and this sequence is used as an approximate measure of the passage of time.

 In this regime, no clocks or time measurements are defined, only events, that are ordered in relation to each other.
 Examples are geological layers, sediment or ice core layers, archaeological sequences, sequential entries in computer logs without coordinated time.

-One set of events may be completely ordered with respect to each other, but another set of similar internally consistent ordered events cannot be cross-referenced to each other unless extra information is available.
+One set of events may be completely ordered with respect to each other, but another set of similar internally consistent ordered events cannot be cross-referenced to the first set unless extra information is available.
 Even then, only partial orderings may be possible.

-In this regime, the Allen Operators (see Figure 2) can be used.
-If A occurs before B and B occurs before C, then that A occurs before C can be correctly deduced.
-The full set of operators also covers pairs of intervals.
+In this regime, the Allen Operators (see Figure 1) can be used.
+If A occurs before B and B occurs before C, then it can be correctly deduced that A occurs before C. The full set of operators also covers pairs of intervals.
 So in our example, B occurs in the interval (A,C).
 However, arithmetic operations like (B-A) or (C-A) cannot be performed as any timescale or measurements are not defined.
 For example, in geology, 'subtracting' Ordovician from Jurassic is meaningless.
 In archeology, 'subtracting' a layer with a certain type of pottery remains from the layer containing burnt wood and bones is again not meaningful.
 Only the ordering can be deduced.

-This regime constitutes an Ordinal Temporal Reference System, with discrete enumerated ordered events.
+This regime constitutes an ordinal temporal reference system, with discrete enumerated ordered events.

+(Time increases from left to right) (i and j are intervals, possibly instants when begin and end times are equal)

+The Allen operators: thirteen elementary possible relations between two time intervals.
+From Allen, J.F: Maintaining Knowledge about Temporal Intervals.
+Commun.
+ACM, vol. 26, no. 11, pp 832-843 (1983)

+Figure 1

-(i and j are intervals, possibly instants, when begin and end times are equal) Figure 2: Thirteen elementary possible relations between 2 time intervals Figure 2 8.3.
-Simple Clocks and Discrete Timescales In this regime, a clock is defined as any regularly repeating physical phenomena, such as pendulum swings, earth's rotation about the sun, earth's rotation about its axis, heart beats, vibrations of electrically stimulated quartz crystals or the resonance of the unperturbed ground-state hyperfine transition frequency of the cesium-133 atom.
-In terms of the number of repetitions possible, some phenomena make better clocks than others, because of the consistency of each repetition and the precision of each 'tick'.
+7.3.
+Simple Clocks and Discrete Timescales

+In this regime, a clock is defined as any regularly repeating physical phenomenon, such as a pendulum swing, earth's rotation about the sun, earth's rotation about its axis, heart beat, vibrations of electrically stimulated quartz crystals or the resonance of the unperturbed ground-state hyperfine transition frequency of the cesium-133 atom.
+Each occurrence of the repeating phenomenon is, of course, an event, but as there are usually very many that can only be distinguished by counting, they are considered a separate class of ticks.

+In terms of the number of repetitions possible, some phenomena make better clocks than others, because of the consistency of each repetition and the precision of each tick.
 A mechanism for counting, or possibly measuring, the ticks is desirable.

 An assumption is that the ticks are regular and homogeneous.